 Baba is a 72 year old Emirati gentleman, suffering from Amyotrophic Lateral Sclerosis (ALS).
-Baba had been a patient in NMC ProVita for three years when his two sons approached the CEO about assisting them on taking their father on his Umrah, the pilgrimage to Mecca, Saudi Arabia.
-According to the family, Baba had made Umrah every year until 2007, when he was stricken with ALS.
-The clinical and administrative team set about the task of operationalizing a trip to Mecca for a patient who was bedbound and required a ventilator to breath.
-After coordination with Saudi Airlines, a local ambulance in Jeddah, and the hotel in Mecca, NMC ProVita was able to coordinate the trip and sent two nurses and a critical care doctor with Baba and his family.
+Baba had been a patient in NMC ProVita for three years when he requested to go to Umrah, the pilgrimage to Mecca, Saudi Arabia.
+Baba had made Umrah every year until 2007.
+NMC ProVita was able to coordinate the trip and sent two nurses and a critical care doctor with Baba and his family.
 In the early hours of the morning, with his two nurses, a doctor and surrounded by his family, Baba performed Tawaf around the Kaaba and fulfilled his dream.
 We are so happy to have made this possible for Baba.